top of page

 Prayers

-Even if your loved one wasn't religious, they may have believed or hoped there is a God.
-Often families say to me that they weren't religious but we think they would have liked the Lord's Prayer.
+Often families say to me that their loved one wasn't religious but they think they would have liked the Lord's Prayer.
 This is absolutely fine.

 Image by Elena Joland